 While faux materials have taken over the scene—resin wicker is now the gold standard in quality outdoor furniture and folks absolutely love engineered-quartz countertops—trading in the real thing for faux materials in furniture and decor is half-embraced half-bugaboo for Homepolish designers.
 But when it comes down to it, all agree that using faux materials is really an issue of practicality, cost, and utility.

-Homepolish’s Ariel Feldman probably puts it best: “So what if your table top isn’t Calacatta Gold marble.
+Homepolish’s Ariel Okin probably puts it best: “So what if your table top isn’t Calacatta Gold marble.
 If the you smile every time you eat dinner on it, that’s what’s important.”
 We’re seeing an uptick in engineered flooring, stone veneers, engineered quartz (as opposed to marble), and faux fur and leather.